fcastilloec/ieeeXploreSearching/README.md

 # IEEE Xplore searching

 ## Usage
 There are three command-line utilities.
-They all are implemented using [`yargs`](https://github.com/yargs/yargs) and include help descriptions.
+They all are implemented using [`yargs`](https://github.com/yargs/yargs) and include help descriptions by passing the `-h` or `--help` argument.

 ### cli-search.js
 Use to search inside IEEE Xplorer and saves the results into a JSON file.